HewlettPackard/terraform-provider-oneview/README.md

 }
 ```

+:lock: Tip: Check the file permissions because the password is stored in clear-text as Environment Variable.

-### Testing the resources:
+### Testing the Terraform Resources:

-In the home directory of project(terraform-provider-oneview) create the file which is to be executed.
+In the home directory of project(terraform-provider-oneview) user needs to create (or) copy  the file that is to be executed.

-Find sample example manifests in [example](https://github.com/HewlettPackard/terraform-provider-oneview/tree/master/examples) directory.
+Sample example manifests are available in [example](https://github.com/HewlettPackard/terraform-provider-oneview/tree/master/examples) directory.

-The following commands has to be executed to test the example.
+The following terraform commands has to be executed to test the example.
 ```terraform
 $ terraform init
 $ terraform plan